oknozor/toml-bombadil/README.md

 ...
 ```

-To update variables and the current config simply run `bombadil link`.
+To update variables, and the current config simply run `bombadil link`.

 ### Variable references